-Official transcripts bear the seal of the College and are sent from the Registrar's Office directly to the university or agency.
-Any official transcript released to the student will be stamped, "Issued to Student."
-The college may release only its own transcripts and not the transcripts of information supplied by other colleges or testing services.
+Official transcripts bear the seal of the College.
+Any official transcript released to the student will be stamped "Issued to Student".
+The College may release only its own transcripts and not the transcripts of information supplied by other colleges or testing services.